 Go against the grain instead.
 Defying gravity in this most difficult of life events can be to:

-- Consider seeing a grief counsellor although that is not the ‘done thing’ in your circles;
+- Consider seeing a grief counselor although that is not the ‘done thing’ in your circles;

-- Take a holiday on your own to think, cry out load, and feel — although everyone tells you shouldn’t be alone now;
+- Take a holiday on your own to think, cry out loud, and feel — although everyone tells you shouldn’t be alone now;

 - Ask for help when your brain is telling you not to;